rogueleman/file-utils/README.md

 Categories that can not be used together.
 If used the first one is used I    lowercase, uppercase
 II   underscore, space
+III  swap with any other